Zakat: Role in society

 A 1999 study of Sudan and Pakistan, where zakat is mandated by the state, estimated that zakat proceeds ranged between 0.3 and 0.5 percent of GDP, while a more recent report put zakat proceeds in Malaysia at 0.1% of GDP.
 These numbers are far below what was expected when the governments of these countries tried to Islamize their economies, and the collected amount is too small to have a sizeable macroeconomic effect.

 In a 2014 study, Nasim Shirazi states widespread poverty persists in Islamic world despite zakat collections every year.
 Over 70% of the Muslim population in most Muslim countries is impoverished and lives on less than US$2 per day.
 In over 10 Muslim-majority countries, over 50% of the population lived on less than $1.25 per day income, states Shirazi.
 Zakat has so far failed to relieve large scale absolute poverty among Muslims in most Muslim countries.

-Zakat in wealth is the third pillar of Islam.
-It is obligatory upon Muslims whose annual income has exceeded the Nisab threshold.
-They are obliged to pay only 2.5% of their earnings to the poor and the needy once a year.